sylviacheong/project/README.md

 - Filebeat collects data about the file system, and Metricbeat collects machine metrics with uptime status.

-- Packetbeat collects Network protocols like HTTP and keep a pulse on application latency and errors.

-- Winlogbeat collects Windows machine event logs.

 - Heartbeat collects and monitors services for their availability.